verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-PP-MSG-1-1] Start Participant OP parameters

-An Applicant that would like to start a permission onboarding process MUST execute this method by specifying:
+An Applicant that would like to start an onboarding process MUST execute this method by specifying:

 - `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.